DCSIMG

 Components of the filename format for the ensembles include:

-The first file within the daily pr directory for SSP1-2.6 is the following:
+The first file within the daily “pr” directory for SSP1-2.6 is as follows:

 daily/ssp126/pr/pr_day_BCCAQv2+ANUSPLIN300_ensemblemean_historical+ssp126_19500101-19551231.nc